benjipt/bitcorn-app/README.md

 - date-fns

 ## Project status
-Complete
+Complete w/ improvement opportunities:
-- Issue with ResizeDetector (Recharts dependency) - does not always resize chart when window is resized by user.
+- Investigate issue with ResizeDetector (Recharts dependency), does not always resize chart when window is resized by user.
+- Refactor getData function in App component so that transactions state is removed from App (redundant data).

 ## Launch
 View [here](https://jobcoin-1c304e.netlify.app/)